Skip to content

 4. Merge, Inactivate, and/or Remove Groups.

-A common - but not best practice - is to create a new group or event every time something like a New Members class or Vacation Bible School happens.
+A common, but not best practice, is to create a new group or event every time something like a New Members class or Vacation Bible School happens.
 The result is an excessive number of active groups.

 Merge similar groups.

-First, merge any similar groups, such as multiple occurrences of Wednesday Night Dinner or several years of Vacation Bible School.
-Be sure to track attendance before you make the merge.
-To capture the attendance of the people in each group, go into each group or event, make a meeting report (from the group page, Reports > Meetings) for the day of the event, and mark everyone in the group present.
+PLEASE NOTE: Be sure to track attendance before you make the merge.
+To capture the attendance of the people in each group, go into each group or event, make a meeting report (from the group page, Reports > Meetings) for the day of the event, so that you can track historical data, and mark everyone in the group present.

-Once a meeting report with attendance has been completed, remove them from the group.
+Once a meeting report with attendance has been completed, remove the people from the group.
 Finally, use the option within each group under the Blue Edit button to merge like groups (e.g. several seasons of similar Women's Bible Studies) into a single group.
 Merging them will maintain attendance, giving you a more clear history.

 Inactivate groups you aren't currently using but will use again.

 Vacation Bible School is, again, a good example.
-After you have merged multiple years of VBS groups into one, as mentioned above, you can Inactivate the group until it is time to open registration for the new session.
+After you have merged multiple years of VBS groups into one, as mentioned above, you can inactivate the group until it is time to open registration for the new session.
 Here is more information about how to reuse groups for recurring events or classes.

-To inactivate a group, from the Browse Groups page (Groups & Events > Browse), find the group you want to make inactive and click the "Inactivate" button located on the right side of the page for that group.
+To inactivate a group, from the Browse Groups page (Groups & Events > Browse), find the group you want to make inactive and click the "Inactivate" button located on the far right side of the page for that group.

 Remove groups that are several years old, and you will not use again.